kyle-tennison/onpy/README.md

 ```
 $ python -c "from onpy import Client;Client()"

-OnPy needs your OnShape credentials.
+OnPy needs your Onshape credentials.
-navagate to https://dev-portal.onshape.com/keys and generate a pair of access & secret keys.
+navigate to https://dev-portal.Onshape.com/keys and generate a pair of access & secret keys.
 Paste them here when prompted:

 secret key: ...
 access key: ...
 ```

-Alternatively, you can set your OnShape keys as environment variables
+Alternatively, you can set your Onshape keys as environment variables

 - `ONSHAPE_DEV_SECRET` - The developer secret key
 - `ONSHAPE_DEV_ACCESS` - The developer "access" key

-## Usage

-[In depth guide coming soon]

 ### What is OnPy for?

-OnPy's primary purpose is to mock the workflow of a typical parametric cad program through Python.
-This allows tools like LLMs and automation products to interface with OnShape.
+OnPy is a high level Python API for Onshape.
+It enables third-party apps to leverage the same features as the Onshape modeler from Python.

-OnShape natively supports [FeatureScript](https://cad.onshape.com/FsDoc/); an OnShape native scripting language used for defining OnShape features.
+Onshape natively supports [FeatureScript](https://cad.Onshape.com/FsDoc/); an Onshape native scripting language used for defining Onshape features.
 FeatureScript is a vastly powerful tool—many of it's strengths are leveraged in this package.
 However, FeatureScript is created to define individual features; there is no way to parametrically generate a design with it.

-Instead, OnPy interfaces with OnShape's APIs to create designs that function the same as ones generated in the web ui.
+Instead, OnPy interfaces with Onshape's APIs to create designs that function the same as ones generated in the web UI.

+### Disclaimer

+OnPy connects to the user's Onshape account using developer keys they provide, which are generated via Onshape's [developer portal](https://cad.Onshape.com/appstore/dev-portal).
+By generating and using these keys, you agree to [Onshape's Terms of Use](https://www.onshape.com/en/legal/terms-of-use).

+When using OnPy, all API calls to Onshape are made on the user's behalf.
+As a user, you are solely responsible for adhering to Onshape's Terms of Use, and you accept full accountability for any actions taken through OnPy.

+OnPy is provided "as is," without warranty of any kind, either express or implied.
+OnPy assumes no responsibility for any violations of Onshape's Terms of Use arising from its use.
+Furthermore, OnPy is not liable for any consequences, damages, or losses resulting from the user's misuse of the API or non-compliance with Onshape's Terms of Use.

+By using OnPy, you agree to these terms and accept all associated risks and liabilities.

 ### Syntax Overview